 - Fingerprints may be required in some situations

 For Conservatorships there are additional requirements including:

 - Posting bond and filing with the Court

 - Filing a credit report

 - Preparing a budget and sustainability report

 - Filing an annual accounting

 Please note that these lists are not all-encompassing.
-There may be other steps and procedures required as many situations are unique and the law is constantly changing in this area of practice.
+There may be other steps and procedures required as many situations are unique.
+We have many years of experience to guide you through the process.

-In some circumstances there may be an emergency situation requiring quick intervention.
-In those circumstances it may be possible to obtaining temporary Orders of appointment.
+In some circumstances, there may be an emergency situation requiring quick intervention.
+In those circumstances, it may be possible to obtaining a temporary appointment.
 We can assist with that process.

-Our firm has licensed fiduciaries who can be appointed to act as a conservator in the event that there is not a family member able to serve as a conservator.
+Our firm works closely with licensed fiduciaries who can be appointed to act as a conservator in the event that there is not a family member able to serve as a conservator.